 3. Comprehensive examinations in Greek History, Roman History, Greek and Latin Literature, and Archaeology (written), and in Ancient History (oral)

 Admission and fellowship

-We offer fellowships (with tiers between $17,000 to $19,000 per year) for up to seven years for PhD students entering with a relevant BA degree or up to six years for students entering with a relevant MA degree.
-An additional stipend of $2,000 is available for an approved summer project.
+We offer fellowships (with tiers based on progression through the program and ranging from $20,000 to $22,000 per year) for up to seven years for PhD students entering with a relevant BA degree or up to six years for students entering with a relevant MA degree.
+An additional stipend of $2,000 is available every summer for an approved summer project.